andretkachenko/sofle-zmk-config/readme.md

 - The outer column, which you're supposed to click using your pinkies, is removed to reduce strain on your weakest fingers;

 This layout is impossible without the extensive use of layers.
 When we removed the outer column, we were left without modifiers - `Shift`, `Ctrl`, `Win`, `Alt` - which are essential when you do any kind of work on your computer.
 There are two ways to tackle it:
-- Homerow mods - when a button from the home row is clicked, it behaves as a letter, like it is on a regular keyboard.
+- Home row mods - when a button from the home row is clicked, it behaves as a letter, like it is on a regular keyboard.
 However, when you hold it, instead of typing the letter until you let it go, the keyboard instead sends the modifier assigned to the key.
 For example, the `f` letter acts as `Left Shift` when held.
 It takes some time to get used to, but for me now it feels like second nature, and I feel discomfort when I have to use a keyboard without this feature.
-But, there is a possible issue when you receive misfires - `fj` instead of `J`, or triggering Start Menu with `Win` when you want to type `a`, etc. You can read how to solve it in [the homerow mods section below](#what-are-homerow-mods);
+But, there is a possible issue when you receive misfires - `fj` instead of `J`, or triggering Start Menu with `Win` when you want to type `a`, etc. You can read how to solve it in [the home row mods section below](#what-are-home-row-mods);
 - Move modifiers to the combos and thumb cluster - I've seen some layouts do this, and people like them.
-In theory, that could also work for me well, but I discovered urob's timeless homerow mods early and liked them too much to consider this option.
+In theory, that could also work for me well, but I discovered **urob**'s timeless home row mods early and liked them too much to consider this option.
 Just know, that there are small layouts without `HRMs`, and if you are interested, you just need to do some digging for inspiration;

 I was interested in trying 34 key keyboards even before I decided to spend my money to try custom keyboards.
 But I was concerned that I may not like it, or that it won't be enough for me (I'm gaming as well, and this is one of the scenarios, where you need more dedicated keys instead of less).
 So I decided to go with a Sofle as my first split keyboard.
 After that, I changed my layout iteratively, trying out different ideas and seeing if it gave me better comfort or not.

 > Small keyboard layouts turned out to be a detriment in any non-casual games.
 For this reason, I created a dedicated `uni` layer, which operated like a more common nowadays 65% keyboard, just split into two.

-## What are homerow mods?
+## What are home row mods?
+> You can read more detailed explanation [here](https://precondition.github.io/home-row-mods)

 The idea is simple - when you tap a button, you receive its standard key press; when you hold it, you receive a modifier.
 At first glance, it sounds like an ideal solution - the letter button doesn't need the `hold` behavior (when typing), modifier button doesn't need the `tap` behavior.
 You can combine them without an overlap.
 Great, right?

 Yes, but there's a catch.
 You need to properly define the timings between the button being `pressed` and `held`.
 Too little - and you will receive modifiers when typing instead of your letter.
 Too big - you will have to wait for ages with a pressed button to receive the modifier.
 This is the reason why a lot of people come to the conclusion that this is an idea good in theory, but bad in practice.

-Lo and behold, urob's solution for this conundrum - [timeless homerow mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods).
+Lo and behold, urob's solution for this conundrum - [timeless home row mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods).
 You can read the details in his readme, but the gist is - same-hand key presses are considered taps when pressed within a certain threshold (`require-prior-idle-ms`).
 For same-hand operations, you just need to hold it longer.
 He also provides ways to tweak the configuration if you still receive any kind of misfires.
 I needed some tweaking, but after that - it feels like the best feature of this keyboard: the first driving point for me to try an unorthodox keyboard was a pain in my left pinkie for holding `Shift` and `Ctrl`.
 Now it's just a distant memory for me.

-Urob's config extensively uses his homemade helpers.
+**urob**'s config extensively uses his homemade helpers.
 I didn't want to have additional dependency, so I recreated them using simple C macro in the config.
-You can see my configuration in `config/custom/hrm.dtsi` and the usage in `config/layers/sofle/base.dtsi`.
+You can see my configuration in [`config/custom/hrm.dtsi`](config/custom/hrm.dtsi) and the usage in [`config/layers/sofle/base.dtsi`](config/layers//sofle/base.dtsi).

 ## Key positions
 The official explanation for the key positions used in the ZMK explains indexing using only 0 and 1 indexes.
 The question remains after this example of how it works for a split keyboard - does it have indexes going left-to-right as if it's a single piece, or have separate indexes for each half with some kind of prefix explaining which half is it, etc.